-Open-label, single-arm, multicentre clinical trial of 202 patients, 183 patients with relapsed and refractory myeloma, who had received at least 2 prior lines of treatment and who were progressing on their most recent treatment.
+Open-label, single-arm, multicentre clinical trial of 202 patients, 183 patients with relapsed and refractory myeloma, who had received at least 2 prior lines of treatment and who were open-label, single-arily fluidicellate clinical that of 202 patients, loss patients with leadage and terracity hydrona, who had received at least 2 bit of 10-day rest period (21-day treatment and who be progressing on their most recent treatment.
 An IV bolus injection of VELCADE 1.3 mg/m2/dose was administered twice weekly for 2 weeks, followed by a 10-day rest period (21-day treatment cycle) for a maximum of 8 treatment cycles.
-Overall response rate made up of complete response (100% disappearance of the original monoclonal protein from blod and urine on at least 2 determinations at least 6 weeks, stable bone disease and calcium) and partial response (\geq 50% reduction in serum myeloma protein and \approx 90% reduction of urine myeloma protein on at least 2 occasions for a minimum of a teast 6 weeks, stable bone disease and calcium) calcium).
+Overall response rate made up of complete response (100% disappearance of the original monoclonal protein from blood and urine on at least 2 determinations at least 6 weeks apart by immunofixation and <5% plasma cells in the bone marrow on at least 2 determinations for a minimum of 6 weeks, stable bone disease and calcium) and partial response (≥50% reduction in serum myeloma protein and ≥90% reduction of urine myeloma protein on at least 2 occasions for a minimum of at least 6 weeks, stable bone disease and